• Skip to primary navigation

 Jump to Recipe

-Cordon Bleu Stuffed Pork Loin, filled with ham, swiss, spinach, and herbs, is the most tender and delicious roast.
-Whether you make for a holiday dinner, a casual get-together, or a Sunday supper - this roast is a showstopper and will impress your family and guests!
+This Cordon Bleu Stuffed Pork Loin is filled with ham, swiss cheese, spinach, and herbs, it's the most tender and delicious roast!
+Whether you make it for a holiday dinner, casual get-together, or a Sunday supper - this roast is a showstopper and will impress your family and guests!

 A delicious pork roast stuffed with ham, melted swiss, spinach, and herbs.
 Cordon blue stuffed pork loin is perfect for your next gathering.